CTE Opportunity Gap Analysis Train the Trainer Workshop

 - After conducting an opportunity gap analysis exercise in their own states, participants will collect data from participants on the effectiveness and usefulness of the activity.

-- Selected participants will complete a follow-up survey in December and again in spring 2023.
+- Selected participants will complete a follow-up survey in August 2023 and again in Spring 2024.

-- This data will be used to inform Advance CTE’s ongoing equity tools and supports.
+- This data will be used to inform Advance CTE’s ongoing equity tools and support.

-- December 15 – Participants complete opportunity gap analysis exercise
+- August 15 - Participants complete opportunity gap analysis exercise and submit post-evaluation surveys

 Any questions about this training can be directed to Dr. Kevin Johnson at email@example.com.